searel-lab/old_website/content/authors/siril/_index.md

 ---

 Siril Singh is a senior research fellow at the SEAREL Lab.
 Her research interests plant ecology, environmental pollution and human health.
 She has been also awarded with DST Women Scientist-B project.

+Research Title: *Ecological assessment of heavy metal contamination through wastewater irrigation in vegetable crop cultivation and their possible impact on human health: A food chain analysis*